Yericherlajenissy/MERN/README.md

-# MERN Stack Project- Online Learning Platform b
+# MERN Stack Project- Online Learning Platform by

 This project is an Online Learning Platform using full-stack MERN application, consisting of a React frontend and a Node.js backend with Express.